Considering your home renovations

 If you intend staying in the home you may want to:

-- Add extra space to accommodate an expanding family or to add a sense of spaciousness.
+• Add extra space to accommodate an expanding family, or simply to add a sense of spaciousness.

 Don’t spend money that you won’t get back in the sale price.
 Ask a real estate agent for ideas to increase the house’s appeal, and how much you should spend without overcapitalising.